|HomePage||Huns||Turks & Uygurs||Tibetans||Koreans||Khitans||Manchus||Mongols||Taiwanese||Ryukyu||Japanese||Vietnamese|

 The Siege Of Xiangyang

-Around AD 1264, during the fifth year of the Zhongtong Era, Khubilai Khan changed name to the Zhiyuan Era.
+Around AD 1264, during the fifth year of the Zhongtong Era, Khubilai Khan changed his era to the Zhiyuan Era.
 Arik-Buka was spared and came to surrender.
-At this time, a Soong officer at Tongchuan, called Liu Zheng, who was being resented by prime minister Jia Sidao, surrendered his 15 prefectures to the Mongols and was conferred the posts of 'xing(2)sheng(3)' and 'an-hu-shi' for today's northern Sichuan areas and the Han-zhong territory.
-Liu Zheng proposed to have the Soong Chinese grain supply cut off at Xiangyang.
-A Soong Chinese General in Sichuan, Lü Wende, did not pay attention to Liu Zheng's building up the castles and cutting off Xiangyang and Fancheng, i.e., the twin forts, from today's Sichuan.
+At this time, a Soong officer at Tongchuan, called Liu Zheng, being resented by Jia Sidao, would surrender his 15 prefectures to the Mongols.
+Liu Zheng was conferred the posts of 'xing(2)sheng(3)' and 'an-hu-shi' of today's Sichuan areas.
+Liu Zheng proposed to have the Soong Chinese's grain supply cut off at Xiangyang.
+Soong Chinese General in Sichuan, Lü Wende, did not pay attention to Liu Zheng's building up the castles and cutting off Xiangyang and Fancheng, i.e., the twin forts, from today's Sichuan.
 Lü Wende said that Xiangyang had ten years of grain supply.
 General Lü Wenhuan at Xiangyang wrote to Lu Wende, but he was ignored.
 Serving under Liu Zheng was an officer called Sui Shichang who proposed to build the one-character wall to encircle the Xiangyang city.
 Sui Shichang also proposed to build the artillery terrace outside of the Fancheng city for blasting at the twin-city defenders.
 At Mt.
 Lumen-shan (deer gate), Sui Shichang defeated the Soong army, and at the Han-jiang-kou rivermouth, i.e., the Han-shui rivermouth, Sui Shichang defeated and burnt hundreds of Soong Chinese ships.
 Liu Zheng and A-zu led the Mongols to Xiangyang and encircled it for four-five years.

 Demise Of the Soong Dynasty